0.0

 00.0 ℃

-Today's UV index in New York, United States will be up to 6.3, indicating a high level of sun exposure for the average person.
+Today's UV index in New York, United States will be up to 3.2, indicating a moderate level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 New York City's UV index is typically moderate, ranging from 3-7, with the highest levels during summer months.
 This is relatively low compared to other major cities in the United States, such as Los Angeles or Miami.